cnoe-io/reference-implementation-google/README.md

 > **Notes**:
 >
-> - `task install` will create a local Kind cluster and use it to bootstrap the installation to your AKS cluster
+> - `task install` will create a local Kind cluster and use it to bootstrap the installation to your GKE cluster
 > - Post-installation, use `task apply` (the equivalent to running `helmfile apply`) to apply updates.
 See the [Task Usage Guidelines](docs/TASKFILE.md) for more information.

 ### 3. Monitor Installation